jcvincentliu/Personal-Website/content/posts/Song translation - Who will be by my side, Beyond.md

 the bleeding in my heart!

 Just forgetting!
-the words that I have said!
+The words that I have said!

 From yesterday to today,
 We have all changed a lot

 Just keep who we are!
-despite that frustrations may be stronger tomorrow!
+Despite that frustrations may be stronger tomorrow!

 Leaving all those (feelings) in the past, there will be no more hesitations

 Just forgetting!
-the words that I have said!
+The words that I have said!

 From yesterday to today,
-We have all changed a lot
+we have all changed a lot

 Just keep who we are!
-despite that frustrations may be stronger tomorrow!
+Despite that frustrations may be stronger tomorrow!

 Leaving all those (feelings) in the past, there will be no more hesitations.